dxknight/helm-chronos/README.md

 definition can be entered directly and will be remembered for this and future sessions.

-In helm-chronos, the format for timers is a string consisting of a chronos expiry time specification and a message, separated by /.
-For example:
-"5/Coffee" would be for a timer expiring in five minutes with the message "Coffee".
+In helm-chronos, the format for timers is the same as that for `chronos-add-timers-from-string` - a string consisting of a chronos expiry time specification and a message, separated by /.
+For example: "5/Coffee" would be for a timer expiring in five minutes with the message "Coffee".
 See the `chronos` documentation for more details on expiry time specifications.

 Setting a timer relative to another timer's expiry (rather than current time) is done by selecting the timer and using the prefix argument, as with standard `chronos`.
 However, remember that with `helm`, the `C-u` is entered when already in the helm interface, not before calling it up.

+You can also add multiple cumulative timers by separating them with `+`.

 ## Configuration